Demonstration Project for the Industrial Sector

 - Topic 3: Drilling, completion, intervention and permanent plug and abandonment of wells (P&A);

-- Topic 4: Production, processing and transport
+- Topic 4: Production, processing and transport, and

 The Petroleum portfolio plan provides a more detailed description and delimitation of the prioritised topics described above.
 Applications that do not fall within one of these four thematic areas will be rejected.
 Please select which of the sub-topics above are most relevant to your application in the application form.